MorbZ/J2Blocks/README.md

 Known Issues
 ------
-- The Y-coordinate of the spawn position doesn't work correctly.
-The player will spawn in the air and fall at first
-- The lightning isn't sophisticated yet.
-There are sometimes blocks that miss lightning and appear black
+- The lighting isn't sophisticated yet.
+All blocks (even if they are within buildings) have the same light level
 - Not all blocks are implemented yet.
 See in the [Material.java](https://github.com/MorbZ/J2Blocks/blob/master/src/net/morbz/minecraft/blocks/Material.java) the blocks that have a check mark
 **Feel free to help and fix the issues by submitting a pull request.**